mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/README.md

 ### FFX-2

 This 'should' be implementable.
 But I don't have saves to test it.
 This is a stretch goal for me.

+## How To Use

+See the wiki for a list of [Known Issues](https://github.com/mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/wiki#how-to-use).

 ## Known issues